sockeqwe/website-old/_posts/2015-06-24-sqlbrite-dao.md

 SQLBrite is still in it's early days (Version 0.1.0 while writing this blog post).
 As already said the main focus of SQLBrite is set on providing a wrapper arround `SQLite`.
 No ORM and no type-safe query mechanism are provided.
 So by using SQLBrite you have to work with `Cursor` and `ContentValues`.
 That was a little bit annoying while developing the fake Tinder app.
 Therefore, I decided to write an [annotation processor](hannesdorfmann.com/annotation-processing/annotationprocessing101/) for "very simple" object mapping and [DAO](https://en.wikipedia.org/wiki/Data_access_object) (Data Access Object) on top of SQLBrite.
 SQLBrite Dao can be found on [Github](https://github.com/sockeqwe/sqlbrite-dao).

 ###Object mapping
 Please note that this is not an ORM.
 The only thing it does is take a `Cursor` and read the column into the model class pojo.
-Only primitives are allowed, no relations like 1:n (1 `Chat` has many `ChatMessage`s can't be modeled and resolved ).
+Only primitives are allowed, no relations like 1:n (1 `Chat` has many `ChatMessages` can't be modeled and resolved ).
 It's more like serializing data then object mapping.
 You have to annotate your model class with `@ObjectMappable` and the desired fields with `@Column` with the table column name as parameter:

 {% highlight java %}
 @ObjectMappable